GoobyFRS/bluebotpc-web/pages/faq.md

 ### Do you back your work?

 We have Industry experience, certifications, and education.
 We will make the best judgement call on a case by case basis.
-All work is backed by a 30 day guarantee.
+All repairs are backed by a 30 day guarantee.
+All BlueBotPC built Desktops come with a 1-Year warranty.

 ### What if I decide not to fix my computer?

 If you opt not to repair your device, we will return it to you at no extra cost.
-You will still be required to pay the non-refundable up-front diagnostics fee.
+You will still be required to pay the non-refundable $40 diagnostics fee.

 ### Will you perform repairs without my authorization?

-No, we will never charge you for a service outside our initial quote.
+No - We will never charge you for a service outside our initial quote without first getting your approval.

 ## Managed WordPress FAQ

 ### Can I move my website to a different Data Center?

+Yes - We can move your web server a different data center.
+This will result in a service outage while your data is in-transit.

+### Does my web server have a control panel?

+Deluxe, Professional, and Ultimate plans include [CyberPanel](https://cyberpanel.net/) by default. **Optional on Stater and Standard plans**